-Situated at both the near edge of the Pacific Ocean and the foot of the Santa Monica Mountains, the Ziering Residence is a thoughtful exploration into the inherent counter-play between the two natural energies, emphasized in the corresponding curved design’s consistent emphasis on the juxtaposition of density and tone.
+Situated at both the near edge of the Pacific Ocean and the foot of the Santa Monica Mountains, the Ziering Residence is a thoughtful exploration into the inherent counter-play between the two natural energies, emphasized by the home's curved layout and a consistent juxtaposition of density and tone.

 Additional Credits: Bruce Damonte (photography), John Linden (photography)